-At Stedham Primary School, there is an expectation that all staff attend relevant training to enable them to meet the needs of children with SEND, and there is a culture in which staff often seek out and take part in additional training offered by either the Local Authority or by external providers for example 'Jump Ahead' training; a programme to develop fine and gross motor skills.
+At Stedham Primary there is an expectation that all staff attend relevant training to enable them to meet the needs of SEND children, and there is a culture whereby staff often seek out and take part in additional training offered by either the Local Authority or by external providers for example 'Jump Ahead' training; a programme to develop fine and gross motor skills.

-There is a wide range of external agencies that we are able to refer to or seek advice from in order to support children with SEND including advisory teachers, the Educational Psychology Service, the Speech and Language Therapy Service, the Child Development Centre, the School Nursing Team, the Children and Young People's Planning Forum, the Child and Adolescent Mental Health Service (CAMHS), the Inclusion Support Team and the Sensory Support Team.
+There is a wide range of external agencies that we are able to refer to or seek advice from in order to support children with SEND including the Educational Psychology Service, the Speech and Language Therapy Service, the Child Development Centre, the School Nursing Team, the Children and Young People's Planning Forum, the Child and Adolescent Mental Health Service (CAMHS), the Inclusion Support Team and the Sensory Support Team.